Provision the Windows Data Science Virtual Machine on Azure

 - dtui: used to move data to and from Azure Cosmos DB, a NoSQL database on the cloud.
 Type dtui on command prompt.

-- Microsoft Data Management Gateway: enables data movement between on-premises data sources and cloud.
+- Azure Data Factory Integration Runtime: enables data movement between on-premises data sources and cloud.
 It is used within tools like Azure Data Factory.

 - Microsoft Azure Powershell: a tool used to administer your Azure resources in the Powershell scripting language is also installed on your VM.